Akashshelke07/Akashshelke07/README.md

 - 👯 I’m open to collaborate on **MERN stack projects**, **cloud computing**, and **DevOps automation**
 - 💬 Ask me about **Web Development, DevOps, DSA, Mathematics and Open Source**
 - 📫 Reach me at: **akashshelke594@gmail.com**
-- 🏆 **Selected as a Mentor for GirlScript Summer of Code (GSSoC) 2025**, guiding contributors in open source!
+- 🏆 **Mentor** at GirlScript Summer of Code (GSSoC) 2025, guiding contributors in their open source journey

 ---